influxdata/terraform-google-influx/modules/run-influxdb/README.md

 1. Start InfluxDB on the local node.

-1. Wait for the Meta and Data Instance Groups to spin up all desired instances then update `/etc/hosts` with the IPs of all instances.
-The value of the instances' `Name` label is used as the `hostname` entry.
+1. Wait for the Meta and Data Instance Groups to spin up all desired instances.

 1. Figure out a rally point for your InfluxDB cluster.
 This is a "leader" Meta node that will be responsible for initializing the cluster.
 See [Picking a rally point](#picking-a-rally-point) for more info.